 Start a Brokerage in Local Securities Business in Dubai

 Dubai's financial markets have grown into one of the most dynamic investment corridors in the Middle East, attracting institutional players and independent brokers alike.
 If you are looking to establish a brokerage in local securities, Dubai South Business Hub Free Zone offers a structured, cost-effective, and strategically positioned platform to do exactly that.
-With activity code 6612.99 under the Financial category, a Business Licence for brokerage in local securities gives you a compliant and credible foundation to operate within the UAE's regulated capital markets environment.
+With activity code 6612.99 under the Financial category, a Business License for brokerage in local securities gives you a compliant and credible foundation to operate within the UAE's regulated capital markets environment.

 Understanding the UAE Securities Market